 Coronavirus: Govt panel recommends ban on export of 12 drug formulations, ingredients

-A government committee formed to monitor supply of raw materials for drugs from China has recommended restrictions on exports of 12 active pharmaceutical ingredients (APIs) and formulations in the wake of the coronavirus outbreak, sources said.
+A government committee formed to monitor supply of raw materials for drugs from China has recommended restrictions on exports of 12 active pharmaceutical ingredients (APIs) and formulations in the wake of the coronavirus outbreak, according to an official communication.
 The APIs and formulations include common antibiotics and vitamins.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)